Making an NHS Claim

 Thousands of patients every year are treated by the NHS, and while most receive excellent levels of care, unfortunately mistakes can still happen.

 In 2013/14 there were 174,900 written complaints in England regarding NHS treatment.

 NHS negligence can happen at any time, from the misdiagnosis of illness to incorrect or negligent surgery that leads to unnecessary suffering.

-The NHS provides an important service to the people of the UK and has a great reputation, and so the idea of suing the NHS can lead to understandable concerns about making an NHS negligence claim.
+The NHS provides an important service to the people of the UK and has a great reputation, and so the idea of bringing about a claim against the NHS can lead to understandable concerns.

 However, if a medical professional has been negligent in their duty of care to you or your loved one, causing further injury or distress, they need to be held to account.

 Some examples of NHS negligence include: